cs3org/OCM-API/IETF-RFC.md

 The JSON response body offered by the Discoverable Server SHOULD contain the following information about its OCM API:

 * REQUIRED: enabled (boolean) - Whether the OCM service is enabled at this endpoint
 * REQUIRED: apiVersion (string) - The OCM API version this endpoint supports.
-MUST start with `"1."` and clients MUST ignore the rest of the string.
+MUST start with `"1."` for this version of the specification and clients MUST ignore the rest of the string.
 * REQUIRED: endPoint (string) - The URI of the OCM API available at this endpoint.
 Example: `"https://my-cloud-storage.org/ocm"`
 * OPTIONAL: provider (string) - A friendly branding name of this endpoint.
 Example: `"MyCloudStorage"`
 * REQUIRED: resourceTypes (array) - A list of all resource types this server supports in both the Sending Server role and the Receiving Server role, with their access protocols.
 Each item in this list should